hxxdev/hxxdev.github.io/_posts/2025-08-25-cpp-shallow-copy-deep-copy.md

 5. **Consider move semantics**: For performance, implement move operations in C++11 and later
 6. **Test your copy operations**: Always test that copies work independently

-The choice between shallow and deep copy isn't just about correctness—it's about designing robust, maintainable code that behaves predictably.
-While shallow copy might seem simpler, understanding when and how to implement deep copy will make you a better C++ programmer and help you avoid subtle but serious bugs in your applications.